catsandsoup/OpenSupplementsInitiative/README.md

 ## Mission Statement

-This project is dedicated to revolutionising dietary supplement information management by establishing a clear, comprehensive, and **interoperable** data format, moving beyond the limitations of hosted PDFs and commercial/proprietary databases.
+This project is dedicated to overhauling dietary supplement information management by establishing a clear, comprehensive, and **interoperable** data format, moving beyond the limitations of static PDFs and commercial/proprietary databases.

 Currently, supplement details are often fragmented and inconsistent.
 Our mission is to cut through this complexity by developing a machine-readable, interoperable, and signable framework that ensures consistency and global interoperability of listed supplement information from certifying organisations such as the TGA (Australia).

-OSI aims to empower healthcare professionals with efficacious, accurate, and personalised client care tools.
 This standard will allow **medical databases, patient management software, and other health applications to directly link to and utilise trusted supplement data**

 ---